Guidelines for Visiting the Library During Elevated Service Levels

 Checking out materials will be done using the self-checkout station.
 This consists of scanning your library card, then scanning your library books.
 To limit contact, our staff cannot check things out for you during your visit.

-If you know you want a particular item or items, please place a reserve for curbside delivery instead of coming in to browse.
+If you know you want a particular item or items, you are welcome to place a reserve for curbside delivery instead of coming in to browse.
 This will help us stay under our capacity limits and maintain a safe environment for patrons and staff.
 Learn more about curbside pickup here: https://www.pulaskicounty.lib.in.us/curbside-delivery

 To return your items, please utilize the outside book drops in the front or back of the library.
 The book drops at the back of the Library are touchless.
-Due to our quarantine process, we are unable to accept book returns at the circulation desk.
+Audiovisual items (DVDs, audiobooks, etc.) must be returned in the Audio-Visual Return at the back entrance.
+Due to our quarantine process, we are unable to accept returns at the circulation desk.
+Any non-library items placed in the book drop will be disposed of.

 For everyone's safety, we cannot touch returned items for several days.
 All returned items will be placed in a secure area for at least 72 hours before we can process them as returned.
 Please allow up to one week for these items to come off of your account.
 Any late fees will be based on the day the item is placed in the book drop; you will not be charged for the days that the item is in quarantine.